Smuglyak/EcommerceProject/README.md

 13. As a customer, I can Check my account and/or Change my information (contact and location)
 14. As a customer, I can Check my purchase history and their Details *
 15. As a customer, I can Check offers on food
-16. As a customer, I can directly Add or Delete my payment information (credit or debit cart, Paypal, etc.)
+16. As a customer, I can directly Add or Delete my payment information (credit or debit card, Paypal, etc.)
 17. As a customer, I can Order a delivery
-18. As a customer, I can directly Tip the person deliverying me food
+18. As a customer, I can directly Tip the person delivering  me food
 19. As a customer, I can gain points from ordering and then Spend them to get a discount
 - Not the final features.
 We might add more and update the proposal.
 - (* - features that might changed due to difficulty of implementation)